google/benchmark/docs/reducing_variance.md

 cpupower frequency-info -o proc
 ```

-The benchmarks you subsequently run will usually have less variance.
-Do not
+Do not assume that the governor setting is the only frequency control that
-assume that the governor setting is the only frequency control that matters:
+matters:
 boost settings, SMT/Hyperthreading, firmware, and kernel behavior can still
 change the observed CPU frequency.
 For sensitive measurements, monitor the
 actual per-CPU frequency during the benchmark run and keep the configuration